Youth Programs at NMU

 Environmental Science Camp

 High school students are invited to join us to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
-Students will experience first hand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
+Students will experience firsthand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
+Camp will take place from July 17 through July 23, 2022.